Switzerland flies under the radar at NATO gathering

 ‘Tolerant indulgence’

 How does this come across to others at the event?
 Since Russia’s 2022 attack on Ukraine, Swiss neutrality and “reservedness” hasn’t always been smiled upon by Western states.
-Charges of “freeloading” have been heard.
+Charges of “freeloadingExternal link” have been heard.

 At the NATO PA, however, there’s not much sign of this.
 Nuances of Swiss neutrality are not high on the agenda.
 Officially, diplomacy prevails.
 Asked about the Swiss position, Marcos Perestrello, the Portuguese president of the assembly, is polite: it’s “very relevant and very well understood”.